 Unfortunately for the Buchanans, The Great Depression would come and sweep it all away.
 The bank took over the property, and during this tumultuous time the fallen farm saw several short-term renters.
 Then in 1938 Clarence Miller purchased the property, determined to restore the house to its former glory.
 He proved to be an excellent custodian, replacing all the flooring on the second story with oak, as well as removing the damaged slate roof and installing asphalt shingles.
 It seemed from this and future curation that The Buchanan House was destined to enjoy a calm retirement.
 However, a storm still lingered on the horizon.

 Luckily fate had other plans.
 The Weaver family approached the owner, offering to buy the house off their hands.
 Then the Weavers suggested something surprising: they would transport the house to a new location.
-The Buchanan House weighed in at over 300 tonnes, which would make it the heaviest residential building transport in history.
+The Buchanan House weighed in at 480 tonnes, which would make it the heaviest residential building transport in history.
 In addition, the move would travel over 7 miles of highway and bumpy gravel road.

 Since then the house has had several improvements, such as extensive insulation overhauls and instillation of period appliances and furniture.
 Currently it is in the process of renovation, with guided tours planned for the near future.